 If you don't follow this Order you are breaking the law.
 The Court can send you to prison for up to 3 years.
+Breaking a rule will also give you a criminal record.

 If the Police have a good reason to think that you have not followed this Order, you may be arrested without a warrant.
 If this happens, you will not be able to get bail for 24 hours.
 In that time, you must apply to the Court and a Judge will decide if you can get bail.